Chief and Staff Biographies

-Deputy Chief Bowden began his firefighting career with the Los Altos Fire Department in 1996, and joined the County Fire organization later the same year when the City of Los Altos and Town of Los Altos Hills contracted with County Fire for service.
+Assistant Fire Chief Bowden began his firefighting career with the Los Altos Fire Department in 1996, and joined the County Fire organization later the same year when the City of Los Altos and Town of Los Altos Hills contracted with County Fire for service.
 As the Deputy Chief of Training, Chief Bowden serves as the Department’s Health and Safety Officer, manages overall training and career development for line personnel, volunteers, and explorers.
 Chief Bowden’s past assignments have included: Firefighter/Engineer, Paramedic, Fire Captain, Safety Officer, Training Captain, Battalion Chief and Communication Officer.
 Chief Bowden holds a BS degree in Fire Administration, and he is a state certified Fire Officer, Chief Officer, and Fire Instructor.

 Steve Prziborowski, Deputy Chief Operations Division